 In fact, we’re already starting to see this happen.
 It began at the start of 2021 when Walt Disney World eliminated the complimentary solid-color MagicBands that were sent to guests pre-arrival.
 Of course, you can still purchase MagicBands–Disney won’t retire a revenue generator.

-Then, in March 2021, Walt Disney World announced the MagicMobile service.
+Then, Walt Disney World announced the MagicMobile service.
 This is a contactless way to access MagicBand features like theme park entry through your iPhone, Apple Watch, or other smart device.
 Guests will be able to create a Disney MagicMobile pass through the My Disney Experience app and add it to their smart device’s digital wallet.
 It may seem insignificant in isolation, but this is a step away from Walt Disney World’s NextGen system and a step towards what Disneyland uses…

 So what’s potentially next?
 Disney Genie.
 Remember that?
 Probably not–even though it was announced only a little over one year ago.